aliyun/ossfs/README.md

 ## Features

-The ossfs is built based on ossfs and has all the features of s3fs.
+The ossfs is built based on s3fs and has all the features of s3fs.
 Main features:

 * large subset of POSIX including reading/writing files, directories, symlinks, mode, uid/gid, and extended attributes
 * allows random writes and appends